zilinbian56/BayesianNet-TID/README.md

 conda activate bayesian-net
 ```

-Step 5: Install Dependencies, go to "venv" and copy paste requirements.txt to your root path.
+Step 5: Install Dependencies, copy paste requirements.txt to your root path.
 For window users, your prefix should look like C:\Users\{your device name}\.
 For mac users, prefix look like /Users/{your device name}/
 ```python
 conda install pip
 ```